PaulJablonski/Projects/README.md

 Projects that are a part of my independent studies and separate from coursework.

 **Currently Includes:**
-1. Handwritten Text Recognition - Classifies single hand-illustrated character from user's input using SVM and convolution, where both the back-end and front-end were created from scratch.
+1. Handwritten Text Recognition - Classifies single hand-illustrated character from user's input using SVM and convolution, where both the back-end and front-end were created from scratch using Python3.